lozuponelab/SCNIC/README.md

 p-values of all correlations.

 ## Installation
 SCNIC depends on a variety of software all of which can be install via conda and most of which can be installed by pip.
-The recommended installation method is to use conda but if you do not want to use conda and instead would like to install via pip then you must install [fastspar](https://github.com/scwatts/fastspar) and have it in your path.
+The recommended installation method is to use conda but if you do not want to use conda and instead would like to install via pip then you must first install [`fastspar`](https://github.com/scwatts/fastspar) and `parallel` and have them in your path.

 ### conda installation
 It is recommended to install all of SCNIC's dependencies via conda in a new conda environment.
 To do this you only need to create a new environment with SCNIC installed: